Close

 Mining and Exploration

-The Territory has a strict regulatory regime to support sustainable development of our mineral resources, and it is the responsibility of the NT Government to apply these laws and keep them modern, robust, and transparent.
+The Territory has a strict regulatory regime to support sustainable development of our mineral resources, and it is the responsibility of the Northern Territory (NT) Government to apply these laws and keep them modern, robust, and transparent.

 As the regulator, the NT Government works with the mining sector to make sure industry is following these laws and doing right by the Territory.